 Which type of device is better: a comb or a cap?

 Perhaps the following ideas will help you.
-If you have general hair loss all over your scalp, try a helmet or cap.
-Then if you have hair thinning on your crown, try a laser hair band.
+If you have general hair loss all over your scalp, use a helmet or cap.
+Then if you have hair thinning on your crown, use a laser hair band.
 All of these options are hands-free.

 Otherwise, you might prefer a hands-on approach with a laser comb.
 The benefit of this approach is that it lets you concentrate on problem areas.

 We know that hair loss can be stressful.
-But laser hair growth devices are proven to be effective at re-growing hair.
+But the best laser hair regrowth devices on the market are proven to be effective at re-growing hair.
 They don’t have unpleasant side effects.
 Plus, they can be used in the comfort of your home.

-Since many laser devices for hair loss come with a satisfaction guarantee, you risk little more than a few minutes a day to try one.
+Since many laser devices for hair loss come with a satisfaction guarantee, you risk little more than a few minutes a day to use one.